finite-colin-machine/ME-507-GS425-Dashboard/README.md

 # ME-507-GS425-Dashboard
-Motorcycle dashboard term project for Cal Poly ME-507
+This repository holds the code used in a motorcycle dashboard term project for Cal Poly ME-507.

-View the complete documentation [here](https://finite-colin-machine.github.io/ME-507-GS425-Dashboard-Documentation/).
+View the complete documentation pages [here](https://finite-colin-machine.github.io/ME-507-GS425-Dashboard-Documentation/).